Choujin/altijdverzorgd/README.md

 5. use "php artisan config:cache" in console
 6. use "php artisan migrate" in console

 now you ready to go
+branch added